xR4YM0ND/Aged/Ideas.md

 ## Mods
 *****
 ### AdditionZ
-- Normal Oxidization (when placed normal 1 next to another 1 should be same speed as vanilla 1 block 3 air 1 block)
-- Fast Oxidization (with lava & water - should be 4x of the vanilla 1 block 3 space 1 block speed)
 - TNT Tennis (2023 April Fools update)
-- Shield Cooldown compatible with the mod Guarding ? - Needs testing
 - waterbottles can be emptyed underwater (no block facing) -> Purified Water Bottle empty when right click in water instead of consume
 - While holding the sprint key you can't jump...
 - Hydration radius from liquid water (flowing & still source) changeable via config